Oigen cast iron (history, how to use, care for your cast-iron)

 Oigen Maromi Arare kettle

-This teapot has a thin of layer polymerized seasoning to prevent rust.
-Because of the coating, it may be lightly cleaned.
-Although I recommend not cleaning it like a regular kettle to add a calcified protective layer.
+This teapot has a thin layer of polymerized seasoning to prevent rust.
+Because of the coating, you can clean the inside lightly.
+However, I recommend not cleaning it like a regular kettle to add a calcified protective layer

 Blue egg-shaped teapot

 Colored teapots are very popular in Japan.
 In my workplace, many of my Japanese co-workers have colorful small teapots.
-I’m told they are very Kawaii (cute).
-This particular teapot is perfect for Sencha tea leaves and features a wide infuser, so it’s easy to clean.
+They say small teapots are very Kawaii (cute).
+This teapot is perfect for Sencha tea leaves and features a wide infuser, so it’s easy to clean.
 Here’s the link to Amazon (affiliate link).
 I guarantee this teapot will make you smile.

 Sukiyaki Pan